 Once you’re deemed eligible, you are assigned a package, and you need to find a home care provider who will work with you to:

-- choose care and services that best meet your assessed needs and personal goals; and
+• Choose care and services that best meet your assessed needs and personal goals

-- If you so wish, allow you to self-manage your care and services
+• Allow you to self-manage your care and services.

 What services can you get with a Home Care Package?